gs-yoon/gs-yoon.github.io/project.md

 # Intelligent Model Car competition
 <hr width="100%" color="black" size="5">

-Goal of the competition is to design autonomous model car that trace correct lines and avoid obstacles.
+The goal of the competition is to design autonomous model car that traces correct lines and avoid obstacles.

-I desinged object detection with image processing and steer controller with stanely method.
+I designed object detection with image processing and steering controller with the Stanely method.
 There are two key points of my algorithms.
-First, I had to make own filter for line scan image.
-It was not able to detect with well-known filters beacuse of exterem noise and very low disparity between lines and not lines.
-So, I made a filtering model that catch features of line as following formular.
+First, I had to make my own filter for line scan image.
+It was not able to detect with well-known filters because of extreme noise and the very low disparity between lines and not lines.
+So, I made a filtering model that catches features of the line as the following formula.

 **α** means start pixel to apply filter.<br>
 **β** means end pixel to apply filter.